s-laugh/babel-rules-engine/README.md

 ### Deployment

 The Rules engine is currently deployed to Azure as an App Service.
-Prior to deploying, ensure the configs are appropriately set in the appsettings.Production.json file in esdc-rules-api project.

-I've used VS Code as an IDE, and it comes with extensions that make deployment easier.
-Install the following extensions:
-- Azure Account
-- Azure App Service
-- Docker

-Once successfully installed, you will get corresponding tabs in VS code that can be used to facilitate deployment.
-Ensure you are signed in to Azure and that VS Code is connected to your Azure account.

-Build the docker file.
-You can use the previously mentioned docker command or use the docker plugin in VS Code by right-clicking on the docker file and selecting "Build Image".

-Navigate to the Docker tab in VS Code and find the "Images" section.
-Find the image that you just built, expand it, then right-click on the "latest" tag, and select "push".
-It should confirm the container that will be used for deployment.
+Deployments are set up using github actions, based on manually clicking a button.
+Go to the github actions, choose the 'Deploy' workflow and run it.

 ## Related Ideas and Future Development